VIAC 3a Review 2024 – Pros & Cons

 The most interesting strategy is the VIAC Global 100 strategy, which I chose for my VIAC account when I used it.

 This fund invests 99% in stocks.
 Out of these stocks, 40% are Swiss stocks.
-Because of regulations, each portfolio is limited to 60% in foreign currency exposure.
-This is not a limitation on Swiss stocks since you could use CHF-hedged funds to get more foreign exposure while keeping under the limit.
+Each default portfolio is limited to 60% in foreign currency exposure.
+You can lift this limit by doing a custom portfolio with 99% in foreign exposure.
 However, the default portfolio uses Swiss Stocks for 40%.
 The rest is invested in the entire world based on market-cap weight.
 The remaining 1% is allocated to cash.

 This strategy’s TER is 0.45%, and there are no other fees, making it a very cheap solution for Switzerland!